izkurten/portfolio-website/README.md

 It's a basic website for my friend who needs exposure as an aspiring designer and artist.
 I used HTML, CSS and JS for the build and hosted it.
 It lacks security but there is no vulnerable information on there.
-My next projects will be more developer therefore keep to standard security practices.
+My next projects will be more developed therefore keep to standard security practices.